enzanki-ars/voicemeeter-remote-python/README.md

 ```

 Once your code leaves the scope of the with statement logout will be called
 automatically.
-In order to separate logic into other classes and functions pass
+Pass the vmr object to other classes and functions if you need to,
-the object returned by with, for example:
+for example:

 ### Example 2
 ```python